by Erica Lamberg

 The onsite fitness center is equally impressive.
 It is a 24-hour fitness center with sophisticated fitness equipment available, including cardio equipment outfitted with personal televisions.

 The resort's "Consider It Done" concept provides a button on every guest phone as part of the hotel's commitment to meet the needs of every hotel guest.
-By pressing the button, guests can ask requests or request services.
+Just press the button, and make a request.

 Most facilities are open all year, except the boathouse pool bar, which is only open seasonally.
 Bike rentals are only available during warm-weather months.

+Adults will love some time relaxing in the onsite resort spa.
 Relache Spa and Fitness Center is a must-visit while here.
-Appropriately named Relache, which is French for relax or respite, the spa has a European flavor with its sassy decor.
-Eleven treatment rooms, including a couples' suite, the spa offers a variety of signature services and treatments to promote relaxation.
+Appropriately named Relache, which is French for "relax" or "respite," the spa has a European flavor with its sassy decor.
+With 11 treatment rooms, including a couples' suite, the spa offers a variety of signature services and treatments to promote relaxation.